 Other: Many products, including motor oil and agricultural chemicals

-Studies have been conducted testing the levels of PCBs in a wide range of products (e.g. City of Spokane, 2015; Hu and Hornbuckle, 2010.)
+Studies have been conducted that test levels of PCBs in a wide range of products (e.g. City of Spokane, 2015; Hu and Hornbuckle, 2010.)
 The number of products tested, however, in conjunction with a lack of information on the quantity of goods being imported into the watershed by category, prevent calculation of category-specific magnitude estimates.
 Work conducted as part of the Ecology and DOH (2015) PCB Chemical Action Plan provides a template for estimating of the overall magnitude of all inadvertent sources being imported into the watershed:

 The US market consumes approximately 20% of global organic pigments (Guo et al. 2014).
 Washington is approximately 2% of the US population, which leads to an estimate for Washington’s share of PCB-11 from yellow pigment of 0.02 and 31 kg per year.
 This is the amount of PCB-11 in products, with an unknown amount entering the environment.
 The Color Pigments Manufacturers Association (CPMA) estimated that the total annual amount of these pigments (phthalocyanine and diarylide) imported or manufactured in the US is about 90 million lbs (41,000 metric tons).
 They further estimated inadvertently generated PCBs in these pigments with an upper bound of 1.1 tons per year and a more reasonable estimate of 1000 lbs per year (CPMA 2010).
 Using the lower annual estimate of 1000 lbs (450 kb), leads to an estimate of 9 kg per year in Washington, that is within the range of the estimate above.